racruz25/group_project/README.md

 2. Import data into a database.
 3. Combine necessary tables.
 4. Import table into Jupyter Notebook.
-5. Process data using a machine learning model.
+5. Process data using a Machine Learning Model.
 6. Analyze the results and create visualizations.
 7. Create a dashboard and presentation.